-No. Two sparrows do not make a summer.
+No. Two swallows do not make a summer.

-These aren’t the only sparrows I’ve seen though.
+These aren’t the only swallows I’ve seen though.
 I will try get better at documenting things when this happens and I might try an experiment too.

 However, I’m convinced enough that I will keep warning against shimming the lazy/easy way, with a bit of card at the end of the neck pocket.

 A wedge-shaped bit of wood that fills all of the surface of the neck pocket.
 That’s the way to do it.

 You can make one (if you’re patient and vaguely masochistic) or you can buy Stew Mac’s ready made shims.
 They’re available in 0.25º, 0.5º, and 1º tapers and you can get them for guitar, bass, and as ‘blanks’ for odd shaped necks.
 Most of the time, the 0.25º will the the trick.
 I’ve had people tell me they think these are expensive for a thin bit of wood but I have a feeling those people have never made their own shim. 😉 They’re certainly cheaper than the time it would take me to make one.
 Also, these shims are a hell of a lot cheaper than the fret level or refret they can help prevent.